inkytonik/dsinfo/README.md

 Download and install the [Scala simple build tool](http://www.scala-sbt.org).

+Once sbt is installed, invoke it in the dsmain project top level.
+Switch to the `dsname` sub-project.

+    dsname 0.1.0> project dsname

+Then package that project.

+    dsname 0.1.0> package

-Run `sbt package` in the top-level of the project. sbt will download all the necessary Scala compiler and library jars, build the library, and package it as a jar file.
+sbt will download all the necessary Scala compiler and library jars, build the library, and package it as a jar file.

-If all goes well, you should find the dsname library jar in the `target` directory under a sub-directory for the Scala version that is being used.
+If all goes well, you should find the library jar in the `dsname/target` directory under a sub-directory for the Scala version that is being used.
-E.g., if the Scala version is 2.10, look in `target/scala_2.10` for `dsname.10-VERSION.jar` where `VERSION` is the dsname library version.
+E.g., if the Scala version is 2.10, look in `dsname/target/scala_2.10` for `dsname_2.10-VERSION.jar` where `VERSION` is the dsname library version.

 Version 0.1 has been tested with sbt 0.12.2, Scala 2.10.0 and Java 1.7.0_17 running on Mac OS X 10.8.3.